sidirasg/LLm_intro/README.md

 - Embeddings are dense representations of tokens
 - Both tokenization and embeddings are learned from data
 - There are many valid ways to create these schemes

+- This is an excellent overview of tokenization and embeddings!
+You've covered the fundamental concepts clearly.
+Let me add a few insights that might complement your notes:

+## Additional Context on Tokenization Methods

+**Byte-Pair Encoding (BPE)** is one of the most common tokenization algorithms used today (GPT models, for instance).
+It starts with characters and iteratively merges the most frequent pairs to create subword tokens.
+This helps balance vocabulary size with semantic meaningfulness.

+**WordPiece** (used by BERT) and **SentencePiece** (used by T5, LLaMA) are other popular approaches that achieve similar goals through slightly different algorithms.

+## The Embedding Space

+Your point about embeddings capturing semantic relations is crucial.
+In practice, this means:
+- Similar words cluster together in the embedding space
+- Vector arithmetic can capture relationships (the classic example: `king - man + woman ≈ queen`)
+- Contextualized embeddings (from transformers) can represent the same word differently based on surrounding context

+## Practical Trade-offs

+The tokenization choice significantly impacts:
+- **Computational efficiency**: Fewer tokens = faster processing
+- **Multilingual capability**: Byte-level tokenization handles any language but needs more tokens
+- **Out-of-vocabulary handling**: Subword tokenization can handle novel words by breaking them into known pieces

+## A Concrete Example

+For the sentence "The tokenization is interesting":
+- **Character-level**: ~30 tokens (including spaces)
+- **Subword (BPE)**: ~6-8 tokens (might split "tokenization" into "token" + "ization")
+- **Word-level**: 4 tokens

+Each approach affects how much context fits in the model's window and how well it generalizes.